memgraph/docs/lab/user-manual.md

 In Memgraph Lab you can connect to a data stream by running a series of Cypher queries, or you can connect to it using the **Streams** section.

-Once you enter the basic information about the stream, such as type, name, server address and topics, the Streams section allows you to add an existing query module containing transformation procedure or to write a new one in Python.
+Once you enter basic information about the stream, such as type, name, server address and topics, the Streams section allows you to add an existing query module containing transformation procedure or to write a new one in Python.

-Once you have written and saved the query module, Memgraph Lab will automatically detect transformation procedures within it, which you can then attach to the created stream.
+When saving a new query module, Memgraph Lab will automatically detect transformation procedures within it, which you can then attach to the created stream.

 Adding Kafka Configuration Parameters is also done via the Stream section, as well as managing the connection - starting, pausing or deleting it.

+IMAGE

 ## Graph Schema